lxsllvn/spruceGBS/01_read_alignment/README.md

 ## Overview

-This directory contains the initial pre-processing and alignment steps of the spruceGBS pipeline.
+This directory contains **Step 1: initial pre-processing and alignment** of the spruceGBS pipeline.
-1. **`read_qc.sh`**: Performs adapter trimming, quality filtering and poly-X removal on raw FASTQ files using fastp.
-2. **`bwa.sh`**: Aligns QC’d paired-end reads to the _Picea abies_ reference genome with BWA-MEM, sorts and indexes the resulting BAMs, and computes per-sample read depths.

 ---

 ## Contents